Cross Over The Tracks

 The author opens with the statement that the perception of time varies with age, that those who have reached midlife tend to analyze time retrospectively.
 Which memories of your past stand out the most to you?
 Do you tend to remember more the painful times or happy ones?

 Both Luke and Jacob were anxious to leave their small town to pursue careers and relationships and cities far different than their roots.
-What did you see in the boys’ hometown that was worth keeping and cherishing?
-Which aspects of the boys’ experiences in Huntington, West Virginia, positively affected the boys?
-Which negatively affected them?
+What aspects of the boys' upbringing did you see that was worth keeping and cherishing?
+Which aspects of the boys’ experiences in Huntington, West Virginia, negatively affected them?

 How did your hometown upbringing positively affect you?
 How did it negatively affect you?